FoxHub/FoxBot/README.md

 ```

 For the `!speak` command to work, you'll also need to install [FFmpeg](http://FFmpeg.org) and
-add it to your PATH.
+add it to your PATH, as well as set up an AWS account for use through the command line for Polly.

 Finally, Fox-Bot's `config.json-EXAMPLE` must be renamed to `config.json` and filled with real
 production data.